trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 specific to this TriBITS Repository.
 This file must define the macro ``TRIBITS_REPOSITORY_DEFINE_PACKAGING()`` which is called by TriBITS.
 This file is processed as the top project-level scope so any local variables set have project-wide effect.
-This file is processed before the project's `<projectDir>/cmake/CallbackDefineProjectPackaging.cmake`_ file so any options defined in this can be overridden by the project.
+This file is processed after the project's `<projectDir>/cmake/CallbackDefineProjectPackaging.cmake`_ file so any project CPACK varaibles are defined for the repository-level options and commands are created.
 This file typically just sets extra excludes to remove files from the tarball.
 The file:

   `TribitsExampleProject`_/``cmake/CallbackDefineRepositoryPackaging.cmake``